The holidays bring us a lot of exciting things: delicious food, fun gifts, and (perhaps) guests who may ask for your Wi-Fi password.

 - Is at least 4 words and 15 characters long

 - Doesn’t need any special characters or capitals

-If your router puts restrictions on your password, try to use at least 8-12 characters, upper- and lower-case letters, numbers and symbols, with no dictionary words or personal info.
+If your router puts restrictions on your password, try to use at least 8-12 characters, uppercase and lowercase letters, numbers and symbols, with no dictionary words or personal info.

 6. Change your encryption

 Under the Network Authentication setting, choose WPA2-PSK or WPA2-Personal.

 If you don’t see a WPA2-PSK or WPA2-Personal option, you may need to upgrade your router to stay as secure as possible.

 Keep your personal network protected.
 Create a separate guest network to allow your smart devices and visitors access to the internet, but not your sensitive personal information!